Fast Ewald Summation using Prolate Spheroidal Wave Functions: Numerical results

 Conversely, Figure~\ref{fig:abserrors}(b) demonstrates that increasing $c_s$---or, equivalently, increasing the number of Fourier modes $m$---reduces the split error until the total error saturates at a level $\mathcal{O}(e^{-c_w})$, where $c_w = (\pi/2) P$.
 This saturation level is determined by the aliasing errors introduced by the windowing (spreading and interpolation) steps.

 We observe that the error curves and plateaus in Figure~\ref{fig:abserrors} are well approximated by the error models \eqref{eq:PSWF_model} and \eqref{eq:window_err_model}.
-The theoretical predictions accurately capture both the slopes and the plateau levels, with only a slight overestimation of the error.
-This indicates that the chosen parameter values yield computed errors that are close to—and effectively bounded by—the prescribed tolerance $\varepsilon$.
+The theoretical predictions accurately capture both the slopes and the plateau levels.
+This indicates that the chosen parameter values yield computed errors that are close to the prescribed tolerance $\varepsilon$.

-Figures~\ref{fig:n_rc_dependency}(a)--(b) confirm that the absolute RMS error grows nearly linearly with $\|\bm{\rho}\|_2$.
-After rescaling by $\|\bm{\rho}\|_2$, the error curves nearly collapse, in agreement with the linearity of the potential.
-That this collapse is not exact is also expected: since the particle configurations are not perfectly uniformly random, the prefactor $C_{\rho}$ in Lemma~\ref{lemma:rho} (see also Remark~\ref{rem:rho}) need not be exactly one.
-In the worst-case scenario of strongly clustered particles, the dependence on $n$ may therefore be more pronounced.
-Nevertheless, the near-collapse observed here suggests that $C_{\rho}$ is close to one for the particle distributions considered in this example and that the proposed error models accurately capture the observed behavior.
+Figures~\ref{fig:n_rc_dependency}(a)--(b) confirm that the absolute RMS error grows linearly with $\|\bm{\rho}\|_2$.
+After rescaling by $\|\bm{\rho}\|_2$, the error curves collapse, in agreement with the linearity of the potential.

 Figures~\ref{fig:n_rc_dependency}(c)--(d) further show that the truncation error scales as $\sqrt{r_c}$, in agreement with Proposition~\ref{prop:PSWF_split_errors}.
 Taken together, the results in Figure~\ref{fig:n_rc_dependency} confirm that the PSWF-based formulation exhibits the expected scaling behavior with respect to both the charge amplitude and the cutoff radius.